 The Michigan FAR Flyers joined USA Hockey and SHI in 2002.
 We attended our first SHI Tournament in 2003 at Whitby, Ontario.
 We have traveled to a SHI tournament each year since, except for the one held in London, England in 2012.

-We won't have far to travel to attend the next one.
-The 2014 SHI Tournament host teams will be the Michigan FAR Flyers, MORC Stars, Ann Arbor Rockets and MAHA.
+We didn't have far to travel to attend the one in 2014.
+The 2014 SHI Tournament host teams were the Michigan FAR Flyers, MORC Stars, Ann Arbor Rockets and MAHA.

 SHI Detroit 2014 Web Site.

-The tournament will be held at the Fraser Hockeyland in Fraser, MI.
+The tournament was held at the Fraser Hockeyland in Fraser, MI on May 1-4.
 Directions to Fraser Hockeyland Arena.

 Below are the web sites for USA Hockey and Michigan Amateur Hockey Association (MAHA).
 Carol Schwanger is the Director of Disabled Sports for Michigan Amateur Hockey Association and USA Hockey.
 Her Email address is: email@example.com.

 Below is the contact information of the other two special hockey teams here in Michigan - The MORC Stars and the Ann Arbor Rockets.

 The MORC Stars' website is: www.morcstars.com.